Oct 15 mins

 Protection of Foreign Investment in Malaysia

-There are several methods by which foreign investment in Malaysia is protected.
-Among these are the 71 bilateral investment conventions signed by Malaysia, the assistance of the International Center for Settlement of Investment Disputes (ICSID), Malaysia’s membership of the Multilateral Investment Guarantee Agency, and the services provided by the Kuala Lumpur Regional Centre for Arbitration (KLRCA).
-These organisations and entities do much to ensure that all foreign investment in Malaysia is conducted in a legal manner while also being adequately protected by the law.
+There are several methods by which foreign direct investment in Malaysia is protected.
+Among these are the 71 bilateral investment conventions signed by Malaysia, the assistance of the International Centre for Settlement of Investment Disputes (ICSID), Malaysia’s membership of the Multilateral Investment Guarantee Agency, and the services provided by the Kuala Lumpur Regional Centre for Arbitration (KLRCA).

 FAQs